 Practice self-care.
 Learn to manage your stress.
 Don’t allow yourself to live in a state of continual fear.
 One of the best ways to control pressure is mindfulness meditation.
 It only takes a few minutes to pause and regain emotional equilibrium.
-There are several other self-care ideas that you can use.
-The point is, take a proactive approach to manage stress.
+There are several other self-care ideas you can use.
+The point is to take a proactive approach to managing stress.

 2. Speak Up, Do What is Right

-When you see inequity and injustice, speak up, doing something about it.
+When you see inequity and injustice, speak up and do something about it.
 Silence only empowers injustice.
 Voting and being involved with positive social change are ways to speak up.
 Give people a chance to do the right things, but don’t sit back.
 Help karma to do its work.
 Don’t be like those who allowed a dictator like Hitler to take and maintain power because they didn’t want to offend others by speaking up.

-Most disaster movies have a happy ending.
-Some hero helps to avert the crisis.
-The villain and his henchmen are imprisoned or killed, or some combination thereof.
-But, unfortunately, our real-world disaster may not have such a happy ending.
-Too many people have already died because of the incompetence of dismantling the pandemic team and ignoring scientists.
+Most disaster movies have a happy ending; the hero helps to avert the crisis while the villain and his accomplices are imprisoned or killed, or some combination thereof.
+But, unfortunately, our real-world disaster may not have a happy ending.
+Too many people have died because of the incompetence of dismantling the pandemic team and ignoring scientists.
 And there are still a lot of villains who cling to power.

 Acknowledge the fear, but don’t be ruled by it.
 Don’t get sidetracked.
 Follow the advice of those qualified to give it.
-Speak up and act against inequality and injustice, be an example of kindness and compassion in action.
+Speak up, act against inequality and injustice, and be an example of kindness and compassion.